kubinka0505/demucs/README.md

 ### For Windows users

-Everytime you see `python3`, replace it with `python.exe`.
+Everytime you see `python3`, replace it with `sys.executable`/`python.exe`.
 You should always run commands from the Anaconda console.

 ### For musicians